kyegomez/APACAI/README.md

 -----
 ## Hiring
+We're hiring:
+* Engineers,
+* Researchers,
+* Interns,
+* And, salespeople

-We're hiring Engineers, Researchers, interns, salespeople to work on democratizing SOTA Multi-Modality Foundation Models, email me at with your accomplishments `kye@apac.ai`
+to work on cutting edge research like this and to democratize it, email me at with your story `kye@apac.ai`

 ----------

 ## Our Vision
 Our purpose is to accelerate Humanity into an era of post-scarcity and endless abundance.
 We believe in the potential of Multi-Modality AI as the key that will unlock the full spectrum of human creativity.
 At APAC AI, we're not just developing technology; we're creating the future.